ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ## Summing Up

-Hopefully I've demonstrated why there's no need to use that expensive `ComponentBase` in your Blazor applications.
-Take the plunge.
+Hopefully I've demonstrated that you don't need to be bound by the `ComponentBase` straightjacket.  `BlazrComponentBase` is a functional equivalent to `ComponentBase`.

-The three components I'vw shown are upwardly compatible.
-If there's not enough functionality in one move up.
+The three components are upwardly compatible.
+Just change the inheritance to add functionality.

-Once you start using them, you'll find that `BlazrControlBase` satisfies almost all your needs.
-Confession: I never use `BlazorComponentBase`
+Once you start using them, you'll find that `BlazrControlBase` fits most needs.

 ## Appendix